 - Manually prioritize tasks that really do matter (see below for more)

-You are Seeing the ENTIRE Project at once Instead of Manageable Steps
+ADHD and Overwhelmed Reason #3: You are Seeing the ENTIRE Project at Once Instead of Manageable Steps

 The ADHD brain has a tendency of seeing the whole project rather than the individual parts.
 We see “clean the entire house” and that feels insurmountable.
 We aren’t seeing, “put one load of laundry in the washer” or “collect dirty clothes in the laundry basket.”
 The bigger the project seems, the more overwhelming it will likely feel.
 And the more likely we are to avoid it.